jelilakjaly/test-projects-tictactoe-7/README.md

 This is an updated version of tictactoe-6 game.

-Here I want to add config and use Reader Monad for it
+Here I want to add more code until some patterns emerge.